jpsheehan/Stuff-Your-Opinion/README.md

 - Provide options for the user to allow certain article types to be displayed.
 - Show the number of articles hidden on a page, including a breakdown by type.
+- Clear cache upon new version.

 ## History

+**Version 0.1.6**

+- Fixed a bug where the article intro text, and title were made transparent independently.

 **Version 0.1.5**